 Treatment: Untreated.
 These railway sleepers were originally used on the railways without any form of treatment, with an intended lifespan of up to 100 years.
 Very durable.

-Description: Probably the ultimate railway sleeper.
-They are a very durable, tight-grained tropical hardwood with excellent longevity, and made from one of the hardest wood in the world.
-These reclaimed African Azobe railway sleepers are probably between 30 - 60 years old, depending on which section of railway line they came from in Europe.
+Description: When new these were probably seen as the ultimate railway sleepers.
+They were constructed from a very durable, tight-grained tropical hardwood with excellent longevity, and made from one of the hardest wood in the world.
+These reclaimed African Azobe (Ekki) railway sleepers are probably between 50-60 years old, depending on which section of railway line they came from in Europe.
 Some have been machine notched on one side to accept the attachment plate of the railway line.
+Having spent up to 60 years on a railway track, they may also have the rustic signs of cracks, loose bits, and 'character' with occasional areas of crumbly softness.

 Cutting: Very hard.
 You'll need a circular saw / chainsaw / powered saw to cut these railway sleepers.
 Start off with a new or sharpened blade, and be prepared to re-sharpen.
 Occasionally optimistic people try by handsaw, but you'd have to be very determined or fit.
 As with any project, it makes sense to try and limit the amount of cuts you need to do.
 Try and plan a design that fits with the size of our railway sleepers!